Last Minute Gift Idea From Your Kitchen

 We’re going to start with the easiest method, and that’s using cellophane treat bags.
 These bags are available in craft stores, and online.
 It’s optional to wrap your loaves of bread in Cling Wrap or Press’n Seal before inserting them in the cellophane bags.
 Slip your loaves of bread in the bags, and tie them up with beautiful ribbon and a fun gift tag.

 I believe that the finishing touch to any wrapped present is a custom gift tag.
 The gift tags shown in the images in this post are available exclusively to On Sutton Place email subscribers.
-They feature graphics from the 2021 Christmas Printables Collection.
 If you aren’t on my list, but would like to join us, simply fill out the short form below.
-I’ll send the printable gift tags directly to your email inbox.
-If you are already on my list, but want these tags, go ahead and fill out the form.
-I promise you won’t duplicate your subscription!
+These tags are part of a collection of more than 50 free Christmas printables.
+If you are already on my list, but want these tags, head to the Members Only Library to get the downloads.

 I recommend that you print the tags on good quality white cardstock.
 To give them a finished look, carefully cut just inside the black line.
 Punch a hole, find some pretty twine, and you’re in business!
 The tags come five to a sheet, so print as many as you like.